Powered by

 Devastation in the village due to the condition of the dam

 Muralidhar Aggarwal, a 62-year-old man, relies on the scrap business to sustain his livelihood.
 While he was out collecting scattered old newspapers, he couldn't help but express astonishment at the unprecedented flood that occurred on 16 September.
 In the past five decades, he claims to have never witnessed such a catastrophic event.
 His shop, situated in Maheshwar, Khargone, was quickly engulfed by the rapidly rising water, leaving them completely bewildered.
 Aggarwal estimates his losses to be around Rs 50,000, a significant amount for him and his family.
 This flood has left the entire community in Maheshwar shocked and overwhelmed.
 Strangely, Maheshwar was never considered a part of the submergence area of Sardar Sarovar Dam, yet on that day, even the bus stand merged with the river.
-Numerous villages experienced sights that was unimaginable to the elderly residents of the villages.
+Numerous villages experienced sights that were unimaginable to the elderly residents of the villages.
 In a follow-up to this series, we plan to publish a separate story focusing on these affected villages.

 “The water level was not less than 150 meters”